idealparable/BibleQ/DidLazarusWriteJohn.md

 Now it still *is* unlikely -- let's not commit Backwards Statistics ourselves.
 But not at all impossible.

-If we get a statement, we can ignore the above problems, and just say that most likely Caiaphas indeed didn't know a fisherman from Galilee, but we still have the two other unlikelihoods to deal with:
+If we get a statement, we can ignore the above problems, but we still have the two other unlikelihoods to deal with:

 First, it's unlikely he is always honest.